Singularities of free group character varieties: Local Structure and Classification of Manifold Cases

 \section{Local Structure and Classification of Manifold Cases}

+Having completed the proof of Theorem \ref{theorem1}, we now move on to prove Theorem \ref{theorem2}.
 As stated earlier, in \cite{BC} it is established that $\XC{r}(\SUm{2})$ are not topological manifolds when $r\geq4$.
-They compute explicit examples where the representations (abelian, non-trivial) are contained in a neighborhood homeomorphic to $\mathcal{C}(\cp^{r-2})\times\mathbb{R}^{r}$, where $\mathcal{C}(X)=(X\times[0,1))/(X\times\{0\})$ is the real open cone over a topological space $X$.
+They compute explicit examples where the representations (Abelian, non-trivial) are contained in a neighborhood homeomorphic to $\mathcal{C}(\cp^{r-2})\times\mathbb{R}^{r}$, where $\mathcal{C}(X)=(X\times[0,1))/(X\times\{0\})$ is the real open cone over a topological space $X$.
 From this characterization, simple arguments imply that $\XC{r}(\SUm{2})$ is not a manifold for $r\geq4$.
 It is also a consequence of the following criterion, which will be useful later.